mxcube/mxcubecore/diffractometer.md

 Within the concept of the AbstractDiffractometer there are certain number of roles, which are fixed and define a corresponding motor or nstate actuator object.

-This allows to use them in a standard way by the MXCuBE application (web or Qt).
+This allows them to be used in a standard way by the MXCuBE application (web or Qt).

 We also introduce a convention about the direction of the alignment and centring motors: